-Randi Zuckerberg on Her Next Act
+Randi Zuckerberg on Her Next Act:

 The ex-Facebook executive and TV producer explains her plan to shake up the content business--and make her own mark on the Web.